nirtusbro/test/source/definition/IBoard.rst

    :outertype: IBoard

    Pronalazi i vraca sve elemente zadate tezine
+   Looks for and returns all elements of a given cost

-   :param root: Koren liste
+   :param root: The list's root element
-   :param exactCost: Tezina koja se trazi
+   :param exactCost: The given cost
-   :return: elementi Odredjene tezine
+   :return: A list of elements of a given cost

 getAllReachableElements
 ^^^^^^^^^^^^^^^^^^^^^^^